authwave/authwave-php/README.md

 use Authwave\Authenticator;use Gt\Session\SessionArrayWrapper;
 require __DIR__ . "/vendor/autoload.php";

-// These constants can be loaded from your application's configuration
+// This constant can be loaded from your application's configuration
-// or environment variables, and must be created within Authwave. define("CLIENT_KEY", "1234567890abcdef");
+// or environment variables.
+They are supplied by the remote Authwave provider. define("CLIENT_KEY", "1234567890abcdef");
-define("CLIENT_SECRET", "aaaa-bbbb-cccc-dddd-eeee-ffff");

 // Construct the Authenticator class as soon as possible, as this handles the
-// Authentication steps passed bia the query string from the remote provider.
+// Authentication steps passed via the query string from the remote provider.
 $auth = new Authenticator(
         CLIENT_KEY, // See above
-        CLIENT_SECRET, // See above
-        $_SERVER["REQUEST_URI"] // Redirect URI for after login completes );
+        $_SERVER["REQUEST_URI"]
+);

 // Handle authentication login/logout action via the querystring: